-7 A/C.5/52/39, paras.
-69 (a) and (b), and A/53/944, para.
-17.
+6 A/C.5/52/39, paras.
+69 (a) and (b); A/53/944, para.
+17; and A/C.5/68/22 para.
+108 (a) (iii).

-3. If a natural disaster occurs in a mis sion area, it is the responsibility of the United Nations to determine the extent of the natural disaster in whole or in part.
+3. If a natural disaster occurs in a mission area, it is the responsibility of the United Nations to determine the extent of the natural disaster in whole or in part.
 Thereafter, as circumstances permit, the United Nations shall make an assessment of the situation and review the factors and sub-factors to be re-evaluated in accordance with the conditions, within the limits of the existing mission factors ceilings.
 The possible changes in the factors of the mission will be temporary and will be maintained during the period that the United Nations recognizes the significant changed circumstances.
-Reimbursement due to the re-evaluation of the mission factors will be paid for the period for which the United Nations determines the changed circumstances exist.8
+Reimbursement due to the re-evaluation of the mission factors will be paid for the period for which the United Nations determines the changed circumstances exist.7